inca/cx-site/src/main/webapp/pages/web.md

       }
     }

+Request routers are essentially the controllers of the application.
+Since Circumflex Web Framework employs the Front Controller pattern, each web application should have a single
-Each web application should also have a single <em id="main">main router</em> -- a special `RequestRouter` that gets executed on every request.
-It serves as an entry point for web application.
+<em id="main">main router</em> -- a special `RequestRouter` that gets executed on every request.
+It dispatches all requests of web application.

+Request routers can also be easily nested:

+    lang:scala
+    class MainRouter extends RequestRouter {
+      new UsersRouter
+      new PostsRouter
+      new MailRouter
+      new DownloadsRouter
+    }

+It is generally a good practice to have different routers for different tasks -- it makes the code modular, more organized and easier to maintain.

 ## Routes   {#routes}